 There are a number of hormonal abnormalities that may occur including testosterone levels that have steadily decreased over time or an overactive pituitary gland producing too much prolactin.
 Below is a list of four hormonal abnormalities that can occur and have a negative effect on libido.

 Testosterone levels have a significant and central role in libido for both men and women.
 In fact, most men with a low testosterone level will suffer from a low libido.
 This effect seems to be magnified over time, as libido seems to decrease with age more than can be explained by the natural decreases in testosterone levels that come with aging.

 Much of the testosterone in the bloodstream is bound by proteins, which makes it less available to get into the tissues themselves.
 This is why it is important to measure not only absolute testosterone levels, but the amount of available testosterone.

 Once the amount of available testosterone has been measured and confirmed, since there is significant variability in testosterone levels over even short periods of time in any particular individual, and found to be consistently low, testosterone replacement therapy (TRT) can be started.

 It is always important to remember that testosterone from the outside will temporarily shut down a man’s own production of testosterone.
 If the testes are not making high levels of testosterone, sperm production is decreased or stopped.
-Men who still want to have children must either bank sperm prior to starting testosterone replacement therapy or use medications such as HCG or clomiphene citrate, which increase the testicular production of testosterone without shutting down sperm production.
+Men who still want to have children must either bank sperm prior to starting testosterone replacement therapy or use medications such as HCG, which increase the testicular production of testosterone without shutting down sperm production.